microsoft/FluidFramework/tools/api-markdown-documenter/src/test/snapshots/simple-suite-test/flat-config/simple-suite-test.md

 ## testConst (BETA) {#testconst-variable}

-**WARNING: This API is provided as a beta preview for developers and may change based on feedback that we receive.
+**WARNING: This API is provided as a beta preview and may change without notice.
 Use at your own risk.**

 Test Constant